LifeWise Summer Literacy Camp

 Our program…

-The CDF Freedom School program is a servant leader incubator for two generations – the children served and the college students and recent graduates who teach and serve them.
-Training coordinated by the CDF Freedom Schools national office prepares the young adults to provide an enriching experience for the children they serve.
+The LifeWise summer camp program is an incubator for two generations – the children served and the college students and recent graduates who teach and serve them.
+Training prepares the young adults to provide an enriching experience for the children they serve.

 Training topics include: